Craig Lidster Racing Team

 About Craig Lidster

-As well as his passion for Sheffield Wednesday, Craig is fond of dreaming.
+he’s called home for the last two decades and counting, a place steeped in racing prestige.
+While it will be a tough test for the team, it is nonetheless an exciting one in a beautiful location.
+The likes of Catterick, Thirsk, Ripon and York are all nearby courses, and the scenic land overlooks the historic Highfield Gallops, where five classic-winning sets of hooves have graced the turf with their presence.
+That famously included Captain Charles Elsey, who In 1965, became the only Northern trainer within the last one hundred years to possess that title.
+Both the former Oaks and the St Leger winners were trained on these gallops, and there’s no doubt that Craig will be dreaming of similar success.
+Craig is fond of dreaming.
 Dreams allow you to aspire, they enable you to mentally set yourself a task no matter how unreasonable or unachievable it may seem, in the hope that one day the improbable future manifests into the present day.
 For Craig, his journey through racing’s fabric has lead him to live his own dream, one that he continues to manifest into a successful reality.

 The most important thing to know about Craig Lidster, is that he is first and foremost a family man.
 None of the above would have been possible without the endless support of his wife Laura, who is a massive part of the Lidster team, as well as his two children Ava and Ella.
 One of Craig’s proudest moments was seeing Ava lead up his horse Dickieburd to win at Catterick, an emotional moment for Craig who owes all of his success to the support from those loved ones around him.